FOOD SERVICE

 ANNOUNCEMENTS

-The Free Meals Program for all students has expired at the end of the 2021-2022 School Year.
+The Free Meals Program expired at the end of the 2021-2022 School Year.

-Everyone who is interested in Free and Reduce meals must reapply.
+Everyone who is interested in Free and Reduced meals must reapply.

 Any questions please contact Darlene Parks at 513-352-7190 or email at darlene.parks@betheltate.org